SolbiatiAlessandro/TODAG/docs/development.rst

 - how long is required for a task? can put an additional arguement like python todo --available-time-to-work 2 hours and he chooses to give me tasks with that size

+- ship mood feature to oana
+- add time on mood dashboard, now is cool but I can't visually see time patterns since x axis is just 1 by 1 and not time scaled